Wunderbyte-GmbH/moodle-theme_squared/README.txt

   7. Line height of block title when >= 786px to 15px.
   8. Added 'bgcolordefault' setting for the squares when not in a category to the general settings.
   9. Fix 'Add a block' not working.
+ 10. Use 'format_string()' on 'h1.course-title' so that the mult-lang functionality works.

 26th November 2019 - Version Heldenplatz 3.8.1.0.